-If there’s ever a time in California where you might feel especially ready for a beer, it’s after a day exploring the dramatic desert parklands around Palm Springs.
+If there’s ever a time in California when you might feel especially ready for a beer, it’s after a day exploring the dramatic desert parklands around Palm Springs.
 The beer scene here isn’t quite as hot as the climate (yet), but fortunately, a handful of artisanal breweries will invite you in for a cold one.

 Just down the road in the community of Palm Desert, visit the friendly tap room at La Quinta Brewing Company to try a Bourbon Barrel Aged Koffi Porter.
-You can also sample their beers at their nearby Palm Springs Taproom and to Old Town Taproom in La Quinta.
+You can also sample their beers at their nearby Palm Springs Taproom and the Old Town Taproom in La Quinta.
 And in the High Desert town of Hesperia, order a Mojave Mud IPA or a Santa Ana Saison at the Desert Barn Brewery.

 The thwack of a golf club, the hum of the wind buffeting towering sand dunes, the splash of a dive into a perfect pool—the desert region is a sensory feast.

 Following winter rains, springtime wildflowers paint the desert with colour.

 Death Valley National Park holds the record for hottest temperature ever recorded (129°F/54°C in 1913), while the deserts of Joshua Tree National Park have giant boulders and alien-like yucca plants.
 At Anza-Borrego, California’s largest state park, discover amazing springtime wildflowers.
 The oasis-like Palm Springs region (2 hours east of L.A. and 3 hours northeast of San Diego) has golf resorts, midcentury modern architecture, and every spring, the epic Coachella Valley Music and Arts Festival.

 For all of the desert’s natural splendor and outdoor destinations, creativity comes with the territory, too.
 Throughout the year, the region finds ways to celebrate art, design, music, and film...